 Step3: Design and implement a strategy to respond to identified risks

-From fiscal 2020, we provide information on high-risk smelters to our tier 1 suppliers and request them to switch to RMAP conformant smelters.
-We also ask tier 2 and subsequent suppliers to encourage upstream companies and smelters to switch to RMAP conformant smelters and obtain certification through tier 1.
-As a result of the analysis of response information, we directly request the switchover of smelters to suppliers who procure from high-risk smelters.
+From fiscal 2020, we provide information on high-risk smelters to our tier 1 suppliers and encouraging them to switch to RMAP (Responsible Minerals Assurance Process) Conformant smelters.
+We also ask tier 2 and subsequent suppliers to encourage upstream companies and smelters to switch to RMAP Conformant smelters and obtain certification through tier 1.
+As a result of the analysis of response information, we are calling on suppliers who indirectly procure from high-risk smelters to switch smelters directly through documents.

 Step4: Carry out independent third-party audit of smelter/refiner’s due diligence practices

 Ricoh, as a member company of the "Responsible Minerals Trade Working Group", launched in May 2012 by JEITA*4, is participating in a Working Group for the entire global supply chain, and studying activities unified in the electronics industry.
-In 2019, the Ricoh Group participated in the RBA (Responsible Business Alliance) and member companies of RMI, to ask the conflict minerals smelters related organizations in Japan to make inquiries about smelters and promote to be the Responsible Minerals Assurance Process (RMAP) conformant continuously.
+In 2019, the Ricoh Group participated in the RBA (Responsible Business Alliance) and member companies of RMI, to ask the conflict minerals smelters related organizations in Japan to make inquiries about smelters and promote to be the RMAP Conformant continuously.

 Step5: Report annually on supply chain due diligence